NickyLind/NickyLind/README.md

 (_I noticed the other day that making old repos private removes the commits_ 😥) -->
 ## Contact
 Feel free to contact me via <a href="mailto:nicholaithegreat@gmail.com" alt="nicholaithegreat@gmail.com">Email</a> or discord at **NickyLind#7439**

+#### Note:
+Most of my commits missing from the weekend are actually from me working doubles at my bartending gig all weekend and not having the time/energy to do projects unfortunately 😵